A fun science experiment and music lesson all in one! This easy experiment allows kids to learn and make noise (music) in the process.

 - Food Coloring (optional)

 Step 1 – Begin with empty glass jars of the same shape and size.
 Use the metal spoon to tap on each one.
-You’ll notice that each sound is the same.
+What do you observe?
+Do they sound the same?
+Yes!
+At this point you’ll notice that each sound is the same.
 Now let’s find out if we can make the sounds different.

 Step 2 – Pour water into each jar.
 Make sure that the water level is different in each jar.

 Step 3 – Add food coloring to each jar to make it easier to see the different water levels.
 You can use the same color in each jar or use a rainbow of colors as we did.
-(Optional)
+This is an optional step, but it adds to the fun!

 Sound is a disturbance that travels through a medium as a wave.
 In this experiment, tapping on the jars with the spoon disturbs the particles of the jar causing them to vibrate.
 The vibrations in the jar are transferred to the air surrounding the jar, creating a sound wave.
 When the jars are all empty, the vibrations and the sounds are all the same.
 Adding different amounts of water to the jars causes the vibrations (and sound) to change.